ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/dynamic-memory-allocator/4_conclusions_further_work.md

 If you think it wouldn't, you could look into [Region-Based Memory Management](https://en.wikipedia.org/wiki/Region-based_memory_management).

-(whether it would or not depends enitrely on your application's requirements)
+(whether it would or not depends entirely on your application's requirements)

 This takes advantages of scenarios where you know the upper limit of objects you will need, along with their types and sizes.